marcusahl/Green-Lantern/README.md

 # Hobby project repo
-Hobby project in learning to write compilers, interpreters, IDEs
+Hobby project in learning to write compilers